konishi-project/beret/README.md

 **Why "Beret"?**

-I couldn't really think of another name, "Be" stands for backend, "re" simple means reformed, and just decided to add a "t" at the end.
+I couldn't really think of another name, "Be" stands for backend, "re" simply means reformed, and just decided to add a "t" at the end.
 I do have plans however to archive the old backend and rename this project to Zimmerman to remove any confusion, so it might not matter at the end.

-## Requirements
+## ⚙ Requirements

 @TODO: Complete requirements section needed to run the application.

-## Contributing
+## 🤝 Contributing

 @TODO: Complete contributing section and guidelines for people to contribute to the project.

-## Installation and Setting up
+## 🛠 Installation and Setting up

 @TODO: Complete installation and setting up section so that it will run in most environments.

 To run the application use (On Linux/MacOS): `$ uvicorn src.main:app`

-## Deploying
+## 🚀 Deploying

 There are a lot of guides on how to deploy a FastAPI application, which is also available in their [documentation](https://fastapi.tiangolo.com/deployment/).